Commercial General Liability Insurance in Oklahoma: Fast Answers

 Determine Coverage Needs

-Oklahoma doesn’t require general liability insurance for most businesses, but restaurants, bars and caterers serving alcohol must carry coverage to secure a state liquor license.
+Oklahoma doesn't require general liability insurance for most businesses, but restaurants, bars and caterers that serve alcohol must carry coverage to obtain a state liquor license.
 Oklahoma City also requires general contractors to carry at least $50,000 in general liability coverage before bidding on projects.

-Many businesses choose standard limits of $1 million per occurrence and $2 million aggregate, with contracts and local ordinances often guiding the level of business insurance coverage you need.
+Many businesses select limits of $1 million per occurrence and $2 million aggregate, with contracts and local ordinances often determining the amount of business insurance coverage required.

 2. 2